CogComp/JEANS/README.md

 ./scripts/run.sh
 ```

-To use pretrained models, please set the load_path in the argument.
+To use pretrained models, please set restore to True and specify the load_path in the argument